Lamport Hall

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

 Lamport Hall and Gardens offers a variety of attractions and events for visitors.
-Below is a detailed summary of the opening times, admission details, and other relevant information:
+Below is a detailed summary of their opening times, admission prices, and other relevant information.

 Opening Times

-The House, Gardens, and Cafe are open from 1st April to 1st October on the following days:
+The House, Gardens, and Cafe are open during the main season from 1st April to 1st October on Wednesdays and Thursdays.
+Specific timings are as follows:

 Admission Prices